Last Updated on March, 2023 by Edison

 In 1975, Ray Dalio founded an investment firm, Bridgewater Associates, out of his two-bedroom apartment in New York City.

-Forty years later, Bridgewater has made more money for its clients than any other hedge fund in history
+Forty years later, Bridgewater has made more money for its clients than any other hedge fund.

-In this book, he shares a set of principles that helped him have this incredible career.
+He shares principles that helped him have this incredible career in this book.